arthi2900/app1/SCHOOL_ISOLATION_SUMMARY.md

 After implementation, verify:

-- [ ] Principals can only see users from their school
+- [ ] Principals can see teachers and students from their school
+- [ ] Principals cannot see other principals or users from other schools
-- [ ] Teachers can only see users from their school
+- [ ] Teachers can see students from their school
+- [ ] Teachers cannot see principal, other teachers, or users from other schools
-- [ ] Students can only see users from their school
+- [ ] Students can only see their own profile
+- [ ] Students cannot see other students, teachers, or principal
 - [ ] Admins can see users from all schools
 - [ ] School context banner appears for non-admins
 - [ ] Admin access banner appears for admins
-- [ ] User counts are correct for each school
+- [ ] User counts are correct for each role
 - [ ] No cross-school data leakage
+- [ ] No cross-role data leakage within schools

 ---